Lindharden/DevOps/SLA.md

 <b>1.
 Service Availability </b> <br/>
-During normal operation of service we gaurantee at least 95% avaliability of Minitwit API.
+During normal operation of service we gaurantee at least 95% availability of Minitwit API.

 <b>2.
 Scheduled Maintenance </b><br/>
 In case of maintenance, a notification will be sent out in advance.